The Motley Fool Blog Network FAQ

 Q: It sounds to me that your distribution to portal partners is very stock-centric.

 A: That’s technically not a question.
 But yes, posts about specific companies and their stocks will have the opportunity to achieve broader distribution through our syndication partnerships (i.e., Yahoo!
 Finance, AOL DailyFinance, MSN Money, CNNMoney).
+We encourage three to five tickers per post.
 But we’ll also be able to feature top-quality non-stock articles on our Editor’s Choice page, on Fool.com, and in our emails that reach millions.

 Q: Should we just slap on a blah and boring headline that amounts to an afterthought?